BuildBoy12/CreativeToolbox/README.md

 ### Note for Custom Announcements
 - You can use %unitname for the NTF Unit Name, %unitnumber for the NTF Unit Number, and %scpnumber for the amount of SCPs left
 - %scpnumber is the only variable that works with both Chaos Insurgency and NTF Announcements
+- %scpnumber has AwaitingRecontainment in it, you do not need to re-add it in your announcement lines

 ### Note for Custom SCP-207 messages
 - You can use %counter to show how many drinks the user consumed